Selection Criteria Examples

 I build and sustain effective and long-term relationships, and leverage these to achieve key organisational outcomes (restate the criteria).
 I demonstrated this in my current role as a Human Resources Manager with Organisation XYZ, where I managed senior relationships with key internal stakeholders (situation).
 As an example, I negotiated the organisations enterprise bargaining agreement while maintaining a positive organisational culture (task).
 To achieve this, I established a clear strategic direction with senior management in advance of bargaining, and began building critical relationships with key negotiators including the union and smaller representative groups within the organisation.
 Throughout negotiations, I relied on my detailed working knowledge of the complex workplace bargaining legislation to maintain my reputation as a knowledgeable expert.
 This included operationalising the good faith bargaining principles, by maintaining reasonable meeting schedules, disclosing information in a timely manner, responding genuinely to proposals, and recognising other bargaining representatives.
 I also identified key areas of negotiation for management and brought data-driven insights which demonstrated areas for improvement in the current enterprise agreement.
 For example, I used HR and research data to demonstrate to management that requiring doctor certificates for single sick days did not improve under-attendance but did create a culture of over-attendance.
 This convinced management of the benefits of changing this policy in the agreement, and allowed me to present the bargaining representatives with genuine improvements (actions).
 As a result of my careful relationship management, I successfully negotiated the bargaining agreement while sustaining positive relationships between all partners (result).

-Selection criteria like the below usually need a response about your ability to work within a team and, depending on your level, provide leadership:
+Selection criteria like the below usually need a response about your ability to work within a team and collaborate with others to achieve outcomes.

 - Demonstrated ability to work either independently or as a member of a team and exercise initiative, judgement, discretion and sensitivity in a workplace subject to work pressures and changes.